-The surplus from normal operating activities amounted to \$621,960 (2021: surplus of \$1,407,219).
+The surplus from normal operating activities amounted to \$1,407,219 (2020: deficit of \$417,828).

-The surplus position of \$621,960 is a result of COVID related delays in service delivery resulting in the deferral of expenditure to 22/23, in addition to cost savings, particularly related to office administration and properties as a result of a changed business model during COVID.
+The surplus position of \$1,407,219 is a result of COVID related delays in service delivery resulting in the deferral of expenditure to 21/22, in addition to cost savings, particularly related to office administration and properties as a result of a changed business model during COVID.